Texas celebrities tell what they love most about their home state. Their choices reveal a lot about the ties that bind.

 But every trip through Texas, if only to change planes, requires a dash outside.
 I close my eyes and breathe in, as every part of me sighs, "I'm home."

-Catherine Crier presided over the 162nd District Court in Dallas before beginning her broadcasting career at CNN.
-Today, she hosts The Crier Report on Fox News.
+Catherine Crier is an author, journalist and a former Texas judge that presided over the 162nd District Court in Dallas before beginning her broadcasting career at CNN.

 Joe Sears/Aunt Pearl

 These days, I don't agree to a tour of our show A Tuna Christmas unless it has a stop in my favorite Texas city, San Antonio.
 Only Sarah Bernhardt could make such a diva-ish demand, but after my Broadway Tony nomination in 1995, "Aunt Pearl" gets what she wants.
 And Sarah never had to play 10 roles a night in San Antonio, but she might have, just to stroll across the lobby of the old St. Anthony Hotel.
 For you Tuna fans out there, please note that Vera Carp always stays at the most famous hotel, The Menger; she's always in the lobby during Christmas season.